 Technically, Google does not provide free hosting solutions, but they do provide a Platform As A Service (PAAS) known as Google App Engine (GAE).
 This tutorial uses App Engine’s ‘Static files’ feature to host a static HTML-CSS website on GAE’s servers.

-Recommended Reading: How To Make Your Own Proxy Using Google App Engine
+How to Create Your Own Proxy Using Google App Engine

 At the end of this tutorial you will be getting your own personal website at a customized sub-domain address like so: <your-custom-name>.appspot.com.
 You can make it your contact page, to connect with potential clients or to expand